w3c/miniapp/specs/uri/docs/explainer.md

 ### What is this?
 MiniApp URI Scheme defines the Uniform Resource Identifier of a MiniApp ([What is MiniApp?](https://w3c.github.io/miniapp/white-paper/#what-is-miniapp)).

-Any application, including Web application, which references a MiniApp resource can use its MiniApp URI Scheme to claim the resource it's trying to reference.
+Applications including Web applications can use MiniApp URI Scheme to claim the MiniApp resource it's trying to reference.

 ### Why do we care？